-DEFENSIBLE SPACE: MANAGING VEGETATION AND FUEL SOURCES AROUND YOUR HOUSE OR BUSINESS
+DEFENSIBLE SPACE: MANAGING VEGETATION AND FUEL SOURCES AROUND YOUR HOME OR BUSINESS

-Fire officials recommend a vegetation management zone around your house or business of at least 100 feet or more, depending upon the type of vegetation in the adjacent wildland or forested areas and the slope of the land around the structure.
-The actions you take to modify the vegetation in this area are intended to reduce the severity of the fire.
-This also reduces the chances that flames will come into direct contact with any part of the house or business and keeps away high-intensity flames and heat that is strong enough to break windows or cause other surfaces to ignite.
-Regardless of the size of the land surrounding a house or business, the goal is the same - to reduce the amount of fuel that can bring a wildfire dangerously close.
+Fire officials recommend a vegetation management zone around your home or business of at least 100 feet, depending on the type of vegetation in the adjacent wildland areas and the slope of the land.
+The actions you take to modify the vegetation in this area are intended to reduce the severity of a wildfire.
+This also reduces the chances that flames will come into direct contact with any part of the house or business and prevents high-intensity flames from bringing heat strong enough to break windows or cause other surfaces to ignite.
+Regardless of the size of the land surrounding a house or business, the goal is the same -- to reduce the amount of fuel that can bring a wildfire dangerously close.
 This zone is widely referred to as defensible space.
-It can help stop wildfire flames from reaching your house or business and also creates a safer area for firefighters to defend it.
+It can help stop wildfire flames from reaching your home or business and also creates a safer area for firefighters to defend the structure.